Strategic Gaussian Signaling under Linear Sensitivity Mismatch: Introduction

-This paper investigates how such \emph{linear sensitivity mismatch} fundamentally alters strategic Gaussian signaling.
+This paper investigates how such \emph{linear sensitivity mismatch} alters strategic Gaussian signaling.
 We consider a sender who observes a Gaussian source and communicates over either a noiseless (cheap-talk) or noisy channel to a receiver.
 The receiver minimizes standard mean-squared estimation error (MMSE), while the sender's objective is centered at a linear transformation of the state.
-The sender announces her policy first, and the receiver best responds, yielding a Stackelberg game.
-Our main contributions are as follows:
+The sender announces her policy first, and the receiver best responds.
+This sequential structure forms a Stackelberg game.
+Our main contributions are:

 \begin{enumerate}[wide] \item We introduce a Gaussian signaling game where misalignment is captured by a general matrix $A$ that transforms the state.
-This formulation generalizes the standard additive bias models, showing that equilibrium behavior is governed by the eigenvalues of the sensitivity mismatch rather than the magnitude of a bias vector.
+This formulation generalizes the standard additive bias models.
+We show that equilibrium behavior depends on the eigenvalues of the sensitivity mismatch rather than the magnitude of a bias vector.

 \item For multidimensional cheap talk, we specialize quadratic Gaussian persuasion results \citep{tamura2018bayesian,sayin2022bayesian} to the linear sensitivity mismatch model.
-We show that equilibrium disclosure is governed by the spectral decomposition of a transformed \emph{mismatch} matrix, and we provide an explicit linear encoder that realizes the optimal posterior covariance.
+We establish that equilibrium disclosure is governed by the spectral decomposition of a transformed \emph{mismatch} matrix, and we provide an explicit linear encoder that realizes the optimal posterior covariance.

-\item Distinct from the persuasion literature, we analyze the \emph{noisy} channel setting with transmission costs.
-We derive necessary and sufficient conditions for the existence of informative equilibria in the scalar case and a necessary condition in the vector case with isotropic sensitivity.
-We demonstrate a phase transition where communication collapses if the transmission cost exceeds a threshold determined by the channel capacity and the degree of sensitivity mismatch. \end{enumerate}
+\item Unlike persuasion literature, we analyze the \emph{noisy} channel setting with transmission costs.
+We derive necessary and sufficient conditions for the existence of informative equilibria in the scalar case, alongside a necessary condition in the vector case with isotropic sensitivity.
+We show a phase transition where communication collapses if the transmission cost exceeds a threshold determined by the channel capacity and the sensitivity mismatch. \end{enumerate}